SvetaKhas/Superbowl_Commercials/README.md

 the length, estimated cost, YouTube statistics, TV viewers, and defining characteristics.
 Data_dictionary file describing each column in detail is included.
 I came up with my own set of questions that I answered using SQL.

-Looking at all the data first:
+Let's look at the data first:

 ![image](https://user-images.githubusercontent.com/85653222/206768612-513ea5a7-935d-4627-a7b8-a333f2164a8c.png)